stastnypremysl/lsql/docs/variable-types-overview.md

 ### * -> String
 Any type T will be automatically converted into string, if function doesn't accept T, but accepts string.

+### * -> Array
+Any type T will be automatically converted into array with one element, if function doesn't accept T, but accepts array.

 ### Integer -> Fraction
 An integer can be easily converted to a fraction.